5Buttons/Chromie-PVP-Tab/README.md

 The announcement settings will persist between game sessions.
 Designed for the server Chromiecraft, but works on any server with the respective commands enabled.

+## Important

+Currently you need Tsoukies ClassicAPI addon for the frame template otherwise it wont have a texture: https://gitlab.com/Tsoukie/classicapi/-/tree/main

 <img width="484" height="595" alt="image" src="https://github.com/user-attachments/assets/8e235882-b528-4396-9ec1-f21bcc79462f" />